Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri Performance Insights

-- The Missouri Tigers have a +173 scoring differential, topping opponents by 5.1 points per game.
-They're putting up 79.4 points per game to rank 23rd in college basketball and are giving up 74.3 per contest to rank 297th in college basketball.
+- The Missouri Tigers are outscoring opponents by 5.1 points per game with a +173 scoring differential overall.
+They put up 79.4 points per game (23rd in college basketball) and allow 74.3 per contest (298th in college basketball).

-- The 27.6 rebounds per game Missouri averages rank 355th in the country, and are 6.5 fewer than the 34.1 its opponents record per outing.

-- Missouri knocks down 9.4 three-pointers per game (22nd in college basketball), while its opponents have made 8.7 on average.
+- Missouri knocks down 9.4 three-pointers per game (22nd in college basketball) compared to its opponents' 8.7.
+It shoots 36.2% from deep while its opponents hit 34.9% from long range.

 Princeton Performance Insights

-- The Princeton Tigers outscore opponents by 7.3 points per game (posting 75.4 points per game, 89th in college basketball, and conceding 68.1 per contest, 121st in college basketball) and have a +220 scoring differential.
+- The Princeton Tigers' +220 scoring differential (outscoring opponents by 7.3 points per game) is a result of putting up 75.4 points per game (88th in college basketball) while giving up 68.1 per outing (121st in college basketball).

-- Princeton is 15th in the country at 35.8 rebounds per game.
+- Princeton ranks 15th in the country at 35.8 rebounds per game.
 That's 5.6 more than the 30.2 its opponents average.

-- Princeton has typically lost the turnover battle this season, committing 11.9 per game (187th in college basketball) while forcing 10.2 (327th in college basketball).
+- Princeton has had more turnovers than its opponents this season, committing 11.9 per game (187th in college basketball) while forcing 10.2 (327th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.